Obtaining Legal Parentage – Domestic Surrogacy

 Legal Parentage is not currently available for those who engage overseas given the Family Law Act currently has no provision to grant this.
 Some cases were granted parental orders up until 2017, when the High Court ruled this could no longer be done.
 Instead the surrogate (and her partner) are deemed legal parents.
 Fortunately this has no adverse consequences in day-to-day life.
 However parents via international surrogacy must make wills specifying their child(ren) by surrogacy by name, to overcome any possible future issues with inheritances.

 In 2017 in the decision of Bernieres and Anor & Dhopal, the Full Court of the Family Court held that the parentage of children born of surrogacy arrangements entered into overseas or in Australia is a ‘state matter’ and cannot be resolved within the present Family Law Act 1975 (Cth) The result of this decision is that the legal parentage of children of overseas surrogacy arrangements remain in doubt.
-If this upsets you, write to your local Federal member to ensure the current review of the Family Law Act fixes this issue
+If this upsets you, write to your local Federal member.

 To protect your child(ren)s inheritance and other rights in the case of your death or injury, you should seek to make specific instructions in your will and insurance documents.